- Offered as:

 Determined by major areas or concentrations.

 See the WSU Catalog for degree requirements and talk with your academic advisor about planning and scheduling your courses.
 All students must meet requirements as outlined in the catalog in order to graduate.

 - Scholarships and financial aid

-Students can apply for University-level scholarships and more than $50,000 in scholarships awarded by the College of Liberal Arts.
+Students majoring in social sciences general studies can also apply for more than $50,000 in scholarships awarded by the College of Arts and Sciences.

 What you can do with a degree in social sciences and humanities

 • Social services